ThaiTechTales/aws/real-time-data-processing-iot/README.md

 ## Project Overview

 This project implements a real-time serverless data pipeline to process IoT sensor data efficiently.
 IoT devices publish sensor data to AWS IoT Core, which routes it to Kinesis Data Streams.
 AWS Lambda processes and transforms this data before storing it in DynamoDB for real-time querying.
-AWS QuickSight visualises this data to provide insights.
 For deeper analytics, AWS Glue extracts, transforms, and loads (ETL) data into Amazon Redshift.

 ## Workflow